dra2020/rdapy/docs/partisan.md

 }
 ```

-The key names here match those in the relevant sections of the
+The dictionary key names here match those in the relevant sections of the
 [Map Analytics Format](https://medium.com/dra-2020/map-analytics-export-format-d0aa75f6b041).

 ## Measures of Bias

+The bias measures above are described in [Advanced Measures of Bias & Responsiveness](https://medium.com/dra-2020/advanced-measures-of-bias-responsiveness-c1bf182d29a9).
-The bias measures may also be calculated individually:
+They may be calculated individually.

+In the functions below:

+* Vf - generally statewide two-party vote share, but sometimes the two-party vote share for a district
+* Sf - statewide two-party seat share
+* N - number of districts
+* Vf_array - array of two-party vote shares by district

 ```python
 def calc_best_seats(N: int, Vf: float) -> int: